avitalmintz/forensic-ai-report-generator/README.md

 3. **Paste the standardized evaluation notes**, which are the sole source of factual content.
 4. **Generate a structured first draft**, streamed back section by section and rendered as formatted text for review and editing.

-The staging is intentional.
-Examples are provided strictly for format, and the model is instructed not to begin drafting until the notes arrive, so style and substance never bleed together.
+Example reports always come before the notes.
+The model is instructed not to begin drafting until the clinician's notes are supplied, which keeps formatting separate from factual content.

 ## Design principles

-The system prompt does most of the careful work, and it is built around clinician oversight rather than automation:
+The system prompt is designed around clinician oversight rather than automation:

-- **Every factual statement must be traceable to the notes.** The model may organize and synthesize what is already there, but may not introduce new diagnoses, risk factors, recommendations, or reasoning.
+- **Every factual statement must be traceable to the evaluation notes.** The model may organize and synthesize existing information but may not introduce new diagnoses, risk factors, recommendations, or reasoning.
-- **Forensic attribution is enforced.** Self-reported information is framed as such ("the examinee reported"), record-derived information is attributed to records, and nothing is presented as independently verified unless the notes say so.
+- **Forensic attribution is enforced.** Self-reported information is framed as such ("the examinee reported"), record-derived information is attributed to records, and nothing is presented as independently verified unless the notes explicitly support it.
-- **Missing information is flagged, not filled.** Where the format expects content the notes do not supply, the draft inserts an explicit `INSERT ___ HERE` placeholder instead of guessing, so gaps surface for the clinician rather than hiding.
+- **Missing information is flagged, not filled.** Where the report format expects content the notes do not supply, the draft inserts an explicit `INSERT ___ HERE` placeholder instead of guessing, so clinicians can catch gaps before finalizing.

-These choices are what make the tool usable in a setting where a hallucinated detail is not a bug but a liability.
+These design choices make the application usable in a forensic setting, where a hallucinated detail is a legal liability, not just a mistake.

 ## Architecture

-The whole system is built on Amazon Web Services (AWS), chosen specifically so that protected health information never leaves HIPAA-eligible infrastructure.
-Each service was selected to satisfy a particular compliance or workflow requirement, not just to make the app run.
+The stack runs entirely on Amazon Web Services (AWS), chosen so that protected health information never leaves HIPAA-eligible infrastructure.
+Each service was picked to meet a specific compliance or workflow need, not just to make the app run.

 ```
 Browser (single-page app)
-    |
+    │
     ├── Amazon Cognito ──── clinician authentication
-    |
+    │
     └── AWS Lambda (Function URL, streaming)
-              |
+            │
             └── Amazon Bedrock ──── Claude
-    |
-  AWS Amplify ──── hosting + CI/CD
 ```

+AWS Amplify hosts the frontend and provides continuous deployment (CI/CD), separate from the runtime request path shown above.

-- **Frontend**: Vanilla HTML/CSS/JavaScript single-page app, with disorder-specific templates and example reports embedded as inert data blocks.
+- **Frontend:** Vanilla HTML/CSS/JavaScript single-page application, with disorder-specific templates and example reports embedded as reference data.
-- **Authentication**: Amazon Cognito user pool, limiting access to authorized clinicians.
+- **Authentication:** Amazon Cognito user pool limiting access to authorized clinicians.
-- **Backend**: AWS Lambda exposed via a Function URL, calling Claude through Amazon Bedrock with responses streamed back to the browser.
+- **Backend:** AWS Lambda exposed through a Function URL, securely invoking Claude through Amazon Bedrock and streaming responses back to the browser.
-- **AI within AWS**: Claude is accessed through Amazon Bedrock rather than a third-party API, so the model runs inside AWS and evaluation notes never leave the HIPAA-eligible environment, with no data retention and no training on practice data.
+- **AI within AWS:** Claude runs through Amazon Bedrock rather than a third-party API, so evaluation notes stay inside the AWS environment.
+Practice data is not retained or used to train foundation models.
-- **Deployment**: AWS Amplify (the app was deployed as `claude-dashboard`).
+- **Deployment:** AWS Amplify (deployed internally as `claude-dashboard`).
-- **Rendering**: Marked.js for Markdown output.
+- **Rendering:** Marked.js for Markdown output.

 ## Beyond the code

-The application shipped alongside the work that made it safe to use in practice:
+The project also included the operational work required to deploy the application within a clinical practice:

-- Researching HIPAA and the applicable legal guidelines and putting a Business Associate Agreement (BAA) in place with AWS to cover the infrastructure.
+- Researched HIPAA requirements, evaluated HIPAA-eligible AWS services, designed the cloud architecture, and coordinated the Business Associate Agreement (BAA) required for deployment.
-- Rollout and onboarding across the practice for clinician users.
+- Rolled out the application and onboarded clinicians across the practice.
-- Internal documentation describing the data safeguards and the clinician-oversight model.
+- Wrote internal documentation describing the security model, deployment process, and clinician oversight workflow.
-- A client-facing brief prepared for court partners (including the Brooklyn Mental Health Court) explaining how AI was being used responsibly in the evaluation process.
+- Prepared a client-facing brief for court partners, including the Brooklyn Mental Health Court, explaining how AI was incorporated responsibly into the evaluation process.

 ## Tech stack

+**Frontend:** HTML · CSS · JavaScript (Vanilla)

-HTML/CSS/JavaScript (vanilla) · AWS Lambda · Amazon Cognito · Amazon Bedrock (Claude) · AWS Amplify · Marked.js
+**Cloud:** AWS Lambda · Amazon Cognito · AWS Amplify

+**AI:** Amazon Bedrock · Anthropic Claude

+**Libraries:** Marked.js